Skip to contents

 safer_check

 Single logical value.
 Perform some "safer" checks?
-If TRUE, checkings are performed before main code running (see https://github.com/safer-r): 1) correct lib_path argument value 2) required functions and related packages effectively present in local R lybraries and 3) R classical operators (like "<-") not overwritten by another package because of the R scope.
-Must be set to FALSE if this fonction is used inside another "safer" function to avoid pointless multiple checkings.
+If TRUE, checkings are performed before main code running (see the safer-r project): 1) correct lib_path argument value 2) required functions and related packages effectively present in local R libraries and 3) R classical operators (like "<-") not overwritten by another package because of the R scope.
+Must be set to FALSE if this function is used inside another "safer" function to avoid pointless multiple checkings.

 lib_path

 Vector of characters specifying the absolute pathways of the directories containing the required packages for the function, if not in the default directories.
-Useful when R package are not installed in the default directories because of lack of admin rights.
-More precisely, lib_path is passed through the new argument of .libPaths() so that the new library paths are unique(c(new, .Library.site, .Library)).
+Useful when R packages are not installed in the default directories because of lack of admin rights.
+More precisely, lib_path is passed through the new argument of .libPaths() so that the new library paths are unique(c(lib_path, .libPaths())).
 Warning: .libPaths() is restored to the initial paths, after function execution.
-Ignored if NULL (default) or if the safer_check argument is FALSE: only the pathways specified by the current .libPaths() are used for package calling.
+Ignored if NULL (default): only the pathways specified by the current .libPaths() are used for package calling.

 error_text